jpritikin/coach/content/docs/services.md

 ## Location

-I am seeing clients by video or audio-only.
+I am seeing clients by video 📹 or audio-only 🎙️.

 For individual therapy, you may prefer audio-only ☎.[^audio-only] When working with dyads, video is required.[^one-way-video]

 I am located in Oregon (near California).[^native]
-As I am not licensed,[^license] I can work with anyone, anywhere in the world (time-zone permitting). 🌎
+As I am not licensed, I can work with anyone, anywhere in the world (time-zone permitting). 🌎

 <--->